alexlobera/leanjs_OLD_NX/src/pages/blog/react-forms-controlled-and-uncontrolled-components.md

 - Very modular with its built in plugin system
 - Subscriptions based.
 Though this feature is only relevant in cases of extreme performance.

-Quoting the React documentation about these for libraries, they are [“built on the same principles of controlled components and managing state — so don’t neglect to learn them (the principles)”](https://reactjs.org/docs/forms.html#fully-fledged-solutions)
+Quoting the React documentation about these form libraries, they are [“built on the same principles of controlled components and managing state — so don’t neglect to learn them (the principles)”](https://reactjs.org/docs/forms.html#fully-fledged-solutions)

 ## Controlled and uncontrolled beyond forms